syxanash/joshua_bot/README.md

 ![ruby lady](other/doc_assets/ruby-lady.png)

-You should definitely tell your wife about an awesome implementation of this bot as a simple surveillance system for your mansion: [spioncino](SPIONCINO.md)
+You should definitely tell your partner about an awesome implementation of this bot as a simple surveillance system for your mansion: [spioncino](SPIONCINO.md)

 ## Contributing